book010/ionic-typescript-definitions/README.md

 HOW TO USE:

-The files declare a global objec 'ionic', so it is possible to call the global ionic APIs (http://ionicframework.com/docs/api/), like ionic.Platform, ionic.DomUtil or ionic.EventController.
+The files declare a global object 'ionic', so it is possible to call the global ionic APIs (http://ionicframework.com/docs/api/), like ionic.Platform, ionic.DomUtil or ionic.EventController.

 There are also interfaces for all the delegates of the framework.